-3.7 Replace Selection with Source
+3.4 Replace Selection with Source

 An HDR-processed image might look exactly the way you want, except for one area.
 For example, the sky might have more contrast or be darker than desired.
-The "Replace selection with source" feature lets you replace that area with the same area from any one of the source images, to bring the tonemapped or fused image closer to what you want.
+The Replace selection with source feature lets you replace that area with the same area from any one of the source images, to bring the tonemapped or fused image closer to what you want.

-3.7.1 Selecting the Area to be Replaced
+3.4.1 Selecting the Area to be Replaced

 To enable this feature, click the Selection Mode checkbox.
-The Polygonal Lasso is the default tool.